alinex/node-dbreport/README.md

 - join - specific join settings (see below)
 - sort [<field>]... - list of sort fields (prepend with '-' for decreasing order)
 - reverse <boolean> - will reverse the whole list if true
-- fields <list> - will remove all columns not listed here
+- fields <list> - will remove all columns not listed here and sort columns after the given list
 - unique <boolean> - set to true to remove completely duplicate rows
 - flip <boolean> - will change x- and y-axis within the table